mechmotum/mechmotum.github.io/content/dygert-crash.rst

 :summary: Back of the napkin analysis and commentary on Chloé Dygert's 2020 UCI
           Road World Championships crash.

-`Chloé Dygert`_ had a race ending crash on September 24th, 2020 in the UCI Road World Championships.
+`Chloé Dygert`_ had a race ending crash on September 24th, 2020 in the `UCI Road World Championships`_.
 The crash was caught quite clearly on video.
 The bicycle starts oscillating during a right turn decent and she loses directional control of the bicycle.
-She ultimately collided with a guard rail and had major injuries.
+She ultimately collided with a guard rail and incurred major injuries.
 You can watch for yourself in the video below:

 .. _Chloé Dygert: https://en.wikipedia.org/wiki/Chlo%C3%A9_Dygert
+.. _UCI Road World Championships: https://en.wikipedia.org/wiki/UCI_Road_World_Championships

 .. raw:: html